-The admission is made on the basis of an entrance test (objective type / or Short answer questions) for a duration of Two Hours.
+The candidates for M.Sc Medical Physics admission shall be required to have past in B.Sc Physics with 70% and above aggregate, but those who have got belove 69% to 60% have to appear for an entrance test. (objective type / or Short answer questions) for a duration of Two Hours.
 The level of entrance Examination is from Under Graduate Physics syllabus contents.
 Rank list shall be prepared on the basis of equal weightages for both the qualifying examination and entrance examination.

-The entrance examination shall have 100 marks, multiple choice type, or short answer questions - covering subjects as detailed below:

-Physics of B. Sc. standard - 60 marks
+The entrance examination shall have 100 Marks, multiple choice type or short answer questions covering subjects as detailed below Physics of B. Sc. standard - 75 marks